 Ross on Friends, beginning with his three divorces, nervous breakdown, and job loss, he was also to be humiliated by the writers in front of women again and again and again.
 No matter what situation he is in, his so-called friends will not have much of a problem with reminding him how many times he has been divorced or how much of a failure he is.
 Sometimes he brings it on himself, but even just feeling a bit good and smug about himself is enough for them to forcefully bring him down.

 Chandler, while not normally suffering as directly as Ross was also a Butt Monkey of sorts.
 He is the one character who is constantly belittled behind his back and sometimes to his face, usually by Rachel and Phoebe.
 In one episode Rachel even admits that she often wants to punch Chandler — and she doesn't know why.
-This is always played for humour.
+This is always played for humor.
 One episode actually has Phoebe and Rachel discussing a guy who they think is Monica's soul mate.
 While Chandler is RIGHT THERE.
 Rachel even says "It's a shame they never had a chance to meet".
-Of course, this is played for laughs.
+Of course, this is Played for Laughs.

 Lancel Lannister even more so.
 He's sent on a Snipe Hunt by King Robert, mocked by the same for his alliterative name, and things go downhill from there.

 Tyrion: Lancel, tell my friend Bronn to please kill you if anything should happen to me.